 Are you an expat and planning Dutch citizenship?

-First of all: read Integration Exam 2023 for expats to know which level is required for you.
+In that case, read Integration Exam 2024 for expats to know which level is required for you.

 Speaking and writing in the Civic Integration Exam B1 must be done in complex sentences in the correct word order

-However, at level B1, using omdat en dat, followed by the appropriate word order should be mastered first.
-After that, you should be able to manage some ten other frequently used conjunctions, like als, wanneer, terwijl en toen, including the word order that these conjunctions entail.
+To start with, you must master omdat en dat.
+After that, you should be able to manage some other frequently used conjunctions, like als, wanneer, terwijl en toen, including the word order that these conjunctions entail.

 work, education, technology, and hobby/social life.

-All information about this exam is to be found at StaatsexamensNT2 On the page ‘Voorbereiden’ you find proof exams and example exams.
-As soon as you try your first reading exam, you’ll note that some subjects are pretty specific and use professional language.
+All information about this exam is to be found at StaatsexamensNT2.
+On the page ‘Voorbereiden’ you find proof exams and example exams.
+As soon as you try your first listening exam, you’ll note that some subjects are pretty specific and use professional language.
 Fortunately, the more specific the texts are, the more global the questions are!

 The listening subjects are all about work: jobs at an intermediate level

 As the B1 exam is related to a wide scale of intermediate jobs, a broad vocabulary is needed.
-As far as technical terms are used, the interviewees explain them.
+As far as technical terms are concerned, the interviewees explain them.
 The listening exams are videos: pictures are a great help in understanding what they are about.
 As is explained in Dutch B1 Listening Skills – 5 Tips you don’t need to understand every word.

 Speaking and writing subjects are broader: work, education, and daily life